bradleybares/automatic-tweet-generator/README.md

 This project was created for a marketing campaign for an in development NFT.
 The goal was to create a program that would automatically generate tweets including a programatically generated image, image description, and hashtags.

 The programatically generated image is created using the [Pillow](https://pillow.readthedocs.io/en/stable/) library.
-An image is taken from a separately generated set of Unsplash images and a random quote was taken from a set of quotes scraped from the web.
+An image is taken from a generated set of Unsplash images and a random quote was taken from a set of quotes scraped from the web.
 The quote and a watermark are formatted onto the image and the image is saved to a temporary directory.

 ![Generated Image](./generated-image.jpg)